vinaydevarasetty/LangChain/_posts/2026-05-12-understanding-prompt-templates-in-langchain.md

 tags: [LangChain, Prompt Engineering, Ollama, Phi-3, Local LLMs]
 ---

-# Day 3: Understanding Prompt Templates in LangChain
+# Understanding Prompt Templates in LangChain

 After interacting with Phi-3 using LangChain in the previous step, we can observe that prompts weer hard coded.